F5Networks/f5-azure-arm-templates/experimental/standalone/2nic/readme.md

-# Deploying the BIG-IP VE in Azure - 2 NIC Limited
+# Deploying the BIG-IP VE in Azure - 2 NIC

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)

 ## Introduction

 This solution uses an ARM template to launch a 2-NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
-In a 2-NIC implementation, one interface is for management and data-plane traffic from the Internet, and the second interface is connected into the Azure networks where traffic is processed by the pool members in a traditional two-ARM design.
-However, you continue to have only one public IP address, and the external NIC is shared between management and data plane traffic.
+In a 2-NIC implementation, one interface is for management and one is for data-plane traffic, each with a unique public/private IP.
+This is a variation of the 3nic template minus the NIC meant to connect directly to backend webserver.

 You can choose to deploy the BIG-IP VE with your own F5 BIG-IP license (BYOL), or use Pay as You Go (PAYG) licensing.